coriell-research/rmsk-gentrome/README.md

-# RepeatMasker Salmnon Index and Analysis
+# RepeatMasker Salmon Index and Analysis

 Create a new gentrome using the RepeatMasker (rmsk) input locations from all unique rmsk instances in the genome from the 5 main TE families only.